-Using Michigan data, the first objective of this study is to estimate the employment and earnings returns to course credits and the additional returns to a credential or degree.
-The second research objective is to examine variation in outcomes by program and course content (e.g., math, science, and remedial courses) and student characteristics (gender, race/ethnicity, English learner status, age, previous employment, previous academic preparation, and displaced worker status).
-The educational data sources are longitudinal, student-level administrative data from community colleges in Michigan.
-Analysis by student characteristics allows the research team to estimate potential differential effects of these programs for lower and higher income students.
+Using Michigan data, the first objective of this study was to estimate the employment and earnings returns to course credits and the additional returns to a credential or degree.
+The second research objective was to examine variation in outcomes by program and course content (e.g., math, science, and remedial courses) and student characteristics (gender, race/ethnicity, English learner status, age, previous employment, previous academic preparation, and displaced worker status).
+The educational data sources were longitudinal, student-level administrative data from community colleges in Michigan.
+Analysis by student characteristics allowed the research team to estimate potential differential effects of these programs for lower and higher income students.

 Peter Bahr, University of Michigan